f3gn0/DA_Instacart_Basket_Analysis/README.md

 05 Sent to Client: The final report presented in Excel.

 ## Disclaimer
-The contents of this project have been created by CareerFoundry solely for the purpose of this exercise.
+The contents of this project have been created solely for the purpose of this exercise.

 All information presented are fictional and intended for educational demonstration only.